 See Myra Borden, “Agricultural Schedules, 1840-1910,” Old Lawrence Reminiscences 11,3 (September 1997), p.
 79.

 Lawrence County, Alabama, Orphans Court Bk.
 A, p.
 446.

 1860 federal census, Lawrence County, Alabama, p.
 931 (dwelling/family 318, 14 July).

 Myra L. Borden, “1860 Agricultural Census,” Old Lawrence Reminiscences 12,4 (December 1998), p.
 150, citing p.
 11 of the original.

 See Cemeteries of Lawrence County, Alabama, vol. 1, p.
 322; and Clarissa Brooks Lindsey’s Find a Grave memorial page, created by Warren Glenn.

-James Brooks’s bible register is transcribed in Memory A. Lester, “Bible Record of James Brooks,” DAR Magazine (November 1952), p.
+James Brooks’s bible register is transcribed in Memory A. Lester, “Bible Record of James Brooks,” Daughters of the American Revolution Magazine 86,11 (November 1952), p.
 1177.
 The transcript states that Memory A. Lester copied the register at the home of the bible’s owner Mrs. C.A.
 Young, Rt.
 2, Moulton, Alabama, in June 1951.
 No information is provided about who recorded this information in the bible of James Brooks or where or when the bible was published.
 A note by Memory A. Lester says that the bible appears to have belonged to James’s son James Irwin Brooks.

 Moulton Advertiser, 15 October 1896, p.
 3, col. 1.
 The obituary is also abstracted in Myra Thrasher Borden, Footprints in Time: Abstracts from Lawrence County, Alabama, Newspapers 1891-1905 (Mt.
 Hope, Alabama: Borden, 1993), p.
 117.